Picovoice/rhino/README.md

 The [Rhino Java demo](/demo/java) is a command-line application that lets you choose between running Rhino on a audio file or on real-time microphone input.

 To try the real-time demo, make sure there is a working microphone connected to your device.
-From [demo/java/bin](/demo/java/bin) run the following command:
+From the root of the repository run the following command:

 ```bash
 java -jar demo/java/bin/rhino-mic-demo.jar -c ${CONTEXT_FILE_PATH}